dac514/sux0r/trunk/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 The values, which are also post-hook function (if any), can be used to auto-generate information (on, e.g., the elements that are permitted) for input writers.

+-- 3.9  Retaining non-HTML tags in input with mixed markup ---------o

+htmLawed does not remove certain characters that though invalid are nevertheless discouraged in HTML documents as per the specs (see section:- #5.1).
+This can be utilized to deal with input that contains mixed markup.
+Input that may have HTML markup as well as some other markup that is based on the '<', '>' and '&' characters is considered to have mixed markup.
+The non-HTML markup can be rather proprietary (like markup for emoticons/smileys), or standard (like MathML or SVG).
+Or it can be programming code meant for execution/evaluation (such as embedded PHP code).

+To deal with such mixed markup, the input text can be pre-processed to hide the non-HTML markup by specifically replacing the '<', '>' and '&' characters with some of the discouraged characters.
+Post-htmLawed processing, the replacements are reverted.

+An example (HTML + PHP):

+    $text = preg_replace('`<\?php(.+?)\?>`sm', "\x83?php\\1?\x84", $text);
+    $processed = htmLawed($text);
+    $processed = preg_replace('`\x83\?php(.+?)\?\x84`sm', '<?php$1?>', $processed);

+Admins may also be able to use '$config["and_mark"]' to deal with mixed markup; see section:- #3.2.

 == 4  Other =======================================================oo